TOPOFGR/react-intl-hooks/README.md

 ### `useFormatDate`

-This hook is used to translate a date into the users locale.
+This hook is used to translate a date to the users locale.

 #### How to use it